-- 1. An orchestrator instantiates a new agent (pod) and put it into a training pool. - 2.
-A generator initializes an agent (pod) with networks and optimizers selected from a leaderboard.
+- 2. A generator initializes an agent (pod) with networks and optimizers selected from a leaderboard.
 The generator is a class of subordinate functions associated with the leaderboard, which has different variations to support different evolution strategies. - 3.
 An updater determines whether and where to insert an agent into the leaderboard according to its performance, after a pod has been trained for a certain number of steps or certain amount of time.

-For system design, GPU-podracer follows the cloud-native paradigm.
-GPU-podracer achieves containerization by implementing the tournament-based ensemble training scheme as the synergy of microservices.
+For system design, ElegantRL-podracer follows the cloud-native paradigm.
+ElegantRL-podracer achieves containerization by implementing the tournament-based ensemble training scheme as the synergy of microservices.
 Such a paradigm allows a lightweight usage via simple APIs and a high degree of customization through the flexible cooperation of microservices.

-At a high-level, GPU-podracer has the following capabilities to embody our design principles:
+At a high-level, ElegantRL-podracer has the following capabilities to embody our design principles:

 - Asynchronously distributed training is made possible through a training pool.
-GPU-podracer can scale out to hundreds or even thousands of computing nodes and elastically adjust the number of agents according to the available computing resources. - Tournament-based ensemble training is made possible through a leaderboard.
+ElegantRLpodracer can scale out to hundreds or even thousands of computing nodes and elastically adjust the number of agents according to the available computing resources. - Tournament-based ensemble training is made possible through a leaderboard.
 Tournamentbased training scheme decouples the agent learning and population evolution to achieve low communication overhead between pods.
 Ensembling many DRL algorithms increases efficiency by exploiting agent robustness and diversity. - Cloud-nativity is made possible with the containerization, microservices, and MLOps adherence.
-MLOps achieves continuous training/integration/delivery (CT/CI/CD) by exploiting the Kurbernetes (K8s) [3] software for automated cloud orchestration.
+MLOps achieves continuous training/integration/delivery (CT/CI/CD) by exploiting the Kurbernetes (K8s) Bernstein [2014] software for automated cloud orchestration.

-4 GPU-Podracer: Scalable and Elastic Cloud-native Library
+4 ElegantRL-Podracer: Scalable and Elastic Cloud-native Library

-In this section, we propose a scalable and elastic cloud-native library, called GPU-Podracer.
+In this section, we propose a scalable and elastic cloud-native library, called ElegantRL-podracer.
 We first describe its key components and then present its features.